 #2 – Belgian Malinois

-Without the right amount of mental and physical activity, this breed can become neurotic, destructive and even aggressive.
-These dogs will keep their owners on their toes, constantly trying to be ahead of the dog, but when well managed can be one of the most rewarding breeds to own.
+Without the right amount of mental and physical activity, this breed can become neurotic, destructive, and sometimes aggressive.
+These dogs will keep their owners on their toes, but when well managed, they can be one of the most rewarding breeds to own.

 The Akita is a large Japanese breed originally used for hunting large game, such as bear and boar.
 They also have a proud history standing beside Japanese royalty as their personal protectors.
 Weighing up to 130 pounds, these big dogs can easily overpower a person.
 If they get it in their mind that a specific person is a threat, it can be hard to hold them back.
 Their intentions are usually to protect either themselves or the people they love, but an Akita without training can be unpredictable.

 These dogs are independent, aloof with strangers, and deeply loyal to their families.
 Because of this temperament, they are’t the type of dog that is going to willingly meet strangers at the local coffee shop or greet your mailman with a wagging tail.
 They have a definite silly side when with the people they’re comfortable with, but it’ll take more than a friendly greeting to convince an Akita you’re one of the good guys.
 Same-sex aggression with other dogs is common, and Akitas typically prefer to be the only furry members of a family.
 They need owners who are willing to work around their needs and preferences.

 Akitas are large, powerful dogs that will protect their property and therefore are not recommended for owners lacking the desire to be on top of the dog at all times.
 The American Kennel Club stresses the fact that Akitas need to be well socialized from birth to feel comfortable around people and other dogs.